 - Before adding rice to the last area, iron the opening so that the edges are folded in and ready to sew shut.

 - Mix and add last 1-½ cups of rice.
 Sew the end shut with a straight stitch from the top to the bottom making sure to back stitch at both ends.

 - Trim all threads and your heating pad is finished!

-A bonus about this heating pad is that it has built-in sections to fold it when storing!
+A bonus about this microwavable heating pad is that it has built-in sections to fold it when storing!

-How to Heat Up the Heating Pad
+How to Warm the Microwavable Heating Pad

 All microwaves are different.
 You’ll need to experiment to see what settings you need to use to get the heating pad warm and cozy without overheating the rice.
 The rice can burn upon overheating.
 DO NOT add water or get the heating pad wet before microwaving.
 This can lead to serious steam burns.